mxlllmr/Delfi-PQ_integration_testing/README.md

 ### Implementing the software

+NOT TO FORGET: in the readme, we need to specify that the arduino has to be connected in the format of "/dev/ttyACM(...)", else the program does not recognise it.
+In case this is different, one must change that line to the specific designation (like "COM(...)")

 java file running - as local host

 in stall py.serial library  in order to allows communication between python and arduino